 'Win for democracy': PDM celebrates Gilani's Senate victory against Hafeez Shaikh as PTI cries foul

-Members of the Pakistan Democratic Movement (PDM) celebrated Yousuf Raza Gilani's win in the Senate elections over PTI's Abdul Hafeez Shaikh on Wednesday, while the government decried the win and said it would be investigated.
+Members of the Pakistan Democratic Movement (PDM) celebrated Yousuf Raza Gilani's win in the Senate elections over PTI's Abdul Hafeez Shaikh on Wednesday, while the government decried the win and said that the results would be challenged.

 In a blow to the government, the joint opposition candidate Gilani won the hotly contested general seat from Islamabad, beating Shaikh.
 Gilani secured 169 votes while Shaikh bagged 164 votes.